5 min read

 So obviously, this is a very fluid situation.
 And we put out numbers on, I guess, Monday night saying we would — we expect our revenue to be 2.5 to 3.5 basis points — percentage points below the outlook that we provided for our fiscal second quarter, which ends at the end of this month.

 The reality is that most of that impact is travel in and out of Asia and intra-Asia, which is not altogether surprising given that, that was the initial epicenter of the buyers.
 We are seeing it in the impact in both card-present as well as card-not-present, although the reality is that much of the card-not-present impact is actually travel, people using online travel agencies and the like.
-Although intra-Asia, we are seeing some, although smaller impact on just e-commerce in general beyond travel.
+Although intra-Asia, we are seeing some, although the smaller impact on just e-commerce in general beyond travel.

 In the places where we process the majority of the transactions and therefore, have insight daily into volumes, we’re largely seeing domestic volumes hold up with the exception of Hong Kong and Singapore, where there definitely is an impact on domestic volumes.
 And just as a reminder, we don’t have a domestic business in China, so that’s why I’m not commenting on China.
 There’s no transactions domestically for us to see or analyze.

 It has only been a couple of weeks that the virus has moved in a fairly pronounced way outside of Asia and it’s plain and simple.
-There’s just too few data points to draw any conclusions about its impact.
+There are just too few data points to draw any conclusions about its impact.
 That said, we factored some deterioration outside of Asia into the estimate that we put together on the 2.5 to 3.5 percentage point decline in revenue.

 Dollar Tree (3/4 – Earnings Call)

 Let me give you a bit of an update on the coronavirus as it affects our supply chain as we see it today.
 Our global sourcing group and merchants along with our logistics team are meeting daily and updating our progress on visibility to individual purchase orders.
 Generally, we are seeing production pickup, and factory attendance is increasing each week.
 Our global sourcing team in China and third parties that provide quality assurance inspections are nearly at normal levels.
 All ports and third-party freight consolidators are open and operating at near-normal levels, and we are getting all needed space on vessels for our freight.
-At this point, all of our Easter merchandise and lawn and garden seasonal product is in our domestic supply chain, either in distribution centers or flowing to stores.
-At this point, we see a very small percentage of product canceled and some products moving on to later delivery, usually by a few weeks.
+At this point, all of our Easter merchandise and lawn and the garden seasonal product is in our domestic supply chain, either in distribution centers or flowing to stores.
+At this point, we see a very small percentage of products canceled and some products moving on to later delivery, usually by a few weeks.
 And our teams are working to mitigate with sources elsewhere, including domestic sources, to mitigate any effect there.
 More to come.

 Our initial outlook for fiscal 2020 includes the following assumptions: our outlook does not include any potential impact related to the supply chain or other aspects of the company’s business for the COVID-19 coronavirus.

 We certainly are seeing a spike on anything that’s related to hand sanitizers and cleaning surfaces.
-But I would say we’re also in first [of] month right now in tax refund time.
-So right now there is money in the market for all those reasons, plus a heightened efforts for everyone to wash their hands and use hand sanitizer.
+But I would say we’re also in the first month right now in tax refund time.
+So right now there is money in the market for all those reasons, plus heightened efforts for everyone to wash their hands and use hand sanitizer.
 So we’re seeing that in the stores as well.

 Centene (3/4 – Conference Call)